Apple becomes first $2 trillion US company amid antitrust allegations

 Apple's historic valuation comes as the company faces two major challenges to both its hardware and software revenue streams.

 With nearly all of its physical products made in China, it might seem natural for the markets to be wary of potential disruptions to Apple's supply chain.
-So far, that hasn't happened.
+So far, those fears haven't been realized.

 As China recovered from the world's first outbreak of the novel coronavirus and Europe has largely managed their coronavirus response successfully, Apple's stock price has gone on an absolute tear, growing 3.5 percent a week since June.